roxey804/Titin_Bioinformatics/README.md

 countres looks asks the user for which position they are interested in and should return a counter which counts the numbers of amino acids by single leter code in that particular position.

-EXAMPE: run countres() function and input 4
+EXAMPLE: run countres() function and input 4

+PROBLEM: how can I get countres to then run the percentagecalculator on the amino acid most often found in the inputted position?
+It seems to work for some positions but for others it selects one that only occurs e.g 4 times rather than the one that occurs more often?